Solar Whiz Lights: The Tubeless Skylight Alternative

 4) Wide Variety

 Solar LEDs from Solar Light Whiz come in a variety of shapes and sizes, allowing for simple lighting setups, or skylight alternatives that create a feature piece for your home.

 With a variety of accessories, a Solar LED installation can be powered at night with a Night Operation Kit, recessed or spaced from the ceiling, dimmed with a single or multi-channel dimmer and more.

 6) Dims Naturally

 With the availability of sunlight, a Solar Light Whiz Solar LED system will dim naturally, such as fading in at sunrise and fading out at sunset.
 Even in low-light conditions, a Solar LED Light will emit a soft light.

 7) Dims as Required

-Unlike skylights, Solar Light Whiz also gives you the option to dim or turn of you solar light with optional dimmer switches, if you so desire.
+Unlike skylights, Solar Light Whiz also gives you the option to dim or turn off you solar light with optional dimmer switches, if you so desire.

 8) Night-time Lighting

 Solar Light Whiz offers optional night operation kits for our range of skylight alternatives, allowing you to run them at full capacity in low-light or no-light conditions.

 Solar LED Cons:

 1) No Daylight

 Solar LEDs and Skylight Alternatives do not produce natural daylight or sunlight, nor do they channel it into your home.
-They produce light output in accordance with the amount of sunlight the system’s PV panel receives (unless it is powered by mains electricity via a Night Operation Kit).
+They produce light output in accordance with the amount of sunlight the system’s solar panel receives (unless it is powered by mains electricity via a night operation kit).

 2) Blue Light

 Skylight manufacturers have found that high blue content can cause severe glare and eyestrain, however, Solar Light Whiz has addressed this by opting for a warmer colour temperature than other skylight alternative suppliers.

 Solar LED Lights – How do they Work?